vzqz2186/vzqz2186/README.md

 Hello!
 I'm Daniel Vazquez.
-I have a Bachelors degree in Information Technology with a minor in Mathematics from Cumberland University in Lebanon, TN.
+I have a Bachelors degree in Information Technology with a minor in Mathematics from Cumberland University in Lebanon, Tennessee.

 I have coding experience with Python, SQL, and a little bit of PHP and HTML.
 I’m currently on some personal data analysis projects with SQL and using the Tableau visualization software.